You have any question? SHAOXING KEDE NEW MATERIAL CO.,LTD. GET A QUOTE

 Plant-based tape uses cellulose derived from trees as the base material.
 It has abundant raw material cellulose pulp and high strength but is expensive due to the complicated production process.
 Cellulose tape is also an environmentally friendly tape using fiber as the base material, but production costs are reduced due to simplified production processes.

 Most of the tapes currently used in the market are still traditional BOPP tapes, with lesser usage of environmentally friendly tapes.
 Kraft paper and polylactic acid tapes have some market applications but in very small proportions.
-Plant-based tapes and cellulose tapes have become eco-friendly adhesive tapes in the market.
+Plant-based tapes and cellulose tape have become eco-friendly adhesive tapes in the market.
 In some countries with strict environmental policies, such as Japan, South Korea, and the European Union, the production processes for plant-based (cellulose) tapes are mature and already in use.